 Both Counselling and Psychotherapy aim to understand the psychological, emotional and social issues of the client.
 However they are some differences between them.
 For instance counselling is short term and it addresses specific problems.
 Psychotherapy is long term and it considers the underlying issues.
 Whether one prefers Counselling or Psychotherapy depends on the individuals problems and the duration of time they can give to the treatment.
 Therefore a client and therapist will have to decide considering these factors.

-5. How can a combination of counselling , Psychotherapy and life coaching help?
+4. How can a combination of counselling , Psychotherapy and EMDR help ?

-A combination of counselling , psychotherapy and life coaching has proven to be popular in the current times.
-It is a flexible and a powerful way in enabling individuals to live life more fully.
+A combination of counselling , psychotherapy and EMDR has proven to be popular in the current times.
+It is a powerful way in enabling individuals to live life more fully.

 A Counselling Psychologist has high levels of competency and deep levels of personal awareness to help clients in their over all well being throughout their life span.
 Depending upon their training a counselling psychologist will choose different areas of specialisations to work with .
 You can know about the issues I can help you with in the treatments section.
 Counselling psychologists not only offer treatment for individuals with psychological problems but they also help people to overcome everyday stress.
 Thus they also focus on how to enhance emotional well being besides treating disorders.